 Our Basic Petrochemicals Unit also uses technology developed by our company.
-We do not pay any continuing royalties under any of these license agreements, except for the technology licensing agreement with Mobil.
-We paid an initial royalty under these license agreements (excluding our agreement with Mobil).
-If any of these licenses were terminated, we believe that we would be able to replace this technology with comparable or better technology from other sources.
+We do not pay any continuing royalties under any of these arrangements, except for the technology licensing agreement with Mobil.
+We paid an initial royalty under these arrangements (excluding our agreement with Mobil).
+If any of these arrangements were terminated or no longer available to us, we believe that we would be able to replace this technology with comparable or better technology from other sources.